 - Long Exposure simulates a DSLR-like long exposure effect by blurring motion

-When you use the Loop or bounce effects on your Live Photo, you can share these photos as MP4 Files with your friends who are on Android.
+When you use the Loop or bounce effects on your Live Photo, you can share these photos as MP4 Files with your friends who are on Android or non-Apple devices.

 To add motion effects to your live photos